Lucy is a BSc Television Production and Technology student in her 3rd year at Wrexham Glyndŵr University.

 Very friendly, especially the ladies in the coffee shop who know when I am ready for my cup of tea!

 What do you enjoy most about your course?

 Everything! …Well apart from presentations.

-Working with and learning how to use high standard equipment that is available.
+Also working with and learning how to use the high standard equipment that is available.

 What do you hope to do when you graduate?